 My main research theme right now is data centres: their local arrangement, material legacies, building procedures, and global production networks enabling its operation.
+I have been living and working in Asia-Pacific for a longer period to follow the actors.
 The study is conducted in the collaborative research centre 1567 Virtual Life Worlds, in subproject A02 led by Estrid Sørensen.

 So what’s the pitch of the project?
 As information infrastructures, data centres help shape scientific knowledge production.
 As consumers of raw materials and energy, they contribute to shaping natural processes.
 This ethnographic study combines research on the interdependence of socio-technical practices in a university data centre and scientific data practices with an ethnography of the value chain from extraction of raw materials and energy production to operation and use of the data centre.
 It thus answers both the theoretical and empirical question of the continuity of nature and knowledge.